Designer Kitchens Online: A Fun and Easy Way to Create your Space

 One of the nicest things about shelving is their ability to be installed in areas where cabinets can’t go.
 Shelves often hold just as much if not more than traditional cabinets, they come in all styles to match your existing cabinets and design, and you can put them just about anywhere.

 This small kitchen makes use of a very short wall to install floor to ceiling shelves for additional storage.
 The shelves aren’t as deep as traditional cabinets would be, so they don’t cut into the space quite as much, while offering an open concept look to the room.
 Placed next to the stove, they make a great place to store things like tea kettles, small appliances, pots, dishes, and cookbooks; all of which you’d probably want to have close by when you’re working in the kitchen.
 This also frees up valuable counter space, making the kitchen more user friendly as well.
+Seen in this picture is a kitchen counter across low window that allows for plenty of light and makes the space seem bigger.

 DIVIDE AND CONQUER